jdbctemplatemapper/jdbctemplatemapper/README.md

    QueryMerge.type(OrderLine.class) // owning class
              .hasOne(Product.class) // related class
              .joinColumnOwningSide("product_id") // the join column is on the  owning side table.
-No prefixes .populateProperty("product") // the property to populate on the owning class .execute(jdbcTemplateMapper, consolidatedOrderLines); // merges the query results with orderLines
+No table prefixes .populateProperty("product") // the property to populate on the owning class .execute(jdbcTemplateMapper, consolidatedOrderLines); // merges the query results with orderLines